yoshuawuyts/millennial-js/content/compress.md

 # cmprsn

-Ok, we send a ton of data over the wire, the wire that is the internet, the mother of all internets.
-But it's a lot, really quite a lot.
-So you want to compress, and we applaud your decision.
+This portion of the workshop is focused on shrinking the size of data you send over to your client, aka the compression chapter.
 A lot of the times, you'll have your nginx doing the work for you, but on some occassions you might want to do this on a fly.
-This portion of the workshop is on HTTP compression.
+So let's do some HTTP compression.

 ## Exercise